 The information below is a broad outline only; please see the webpage for each area of the island for specific information on opening hours etc.

-Above all else, please keep our guests, team and islands safe.
-Please do not travel to Scilly if you have displayed symptoms of Coronavirus in the last 7 days, share a household with anyone that has had symptoms within 14 days, or have been contacted by NHS Test & Trace.
+Please keep the islands safe and do not travel to Scilly if you have displayed symptoms of Coronavirus in the last 10 days, share a household with anyone that has had symptoms within the 14 days, or have been told to self-isolate by NHS Test & Trace.
 Please adhere to guidance on local lockdowns and travelling to the UK from abroad.

-Face coverings are mandatory on all transport to and around the islands, including Penzance Helicopters, Skybus, Scillonian, Tresco Boats and the Tresco Shuttle.
+Face coverings are mandatory in all terminals and on all transport to and around the islands, including Penzance Helicopters, Skybus, Scillonian, Tresco Boats and the Tresco Shuttle.
 Each of the travel operators has put in place their own detailed guidance on their own websites.
 Please check this advice before setting out: Penzance Helicopters, Isles of Scilly Travel and Tresco Boat Services.

-Please ensure you can complete your entire journey without support, as staff will be unable to provide assistance embarking and disembarking transport.
-You will need to carry your own luggage where possible.
+Please ensure you can complete your entire journey without support, as staff will be unable to provide assistance embarking and disembarking transport and you may need to handle your own luggage.

 Anna and her Housekeeping team have been hard at work, enhancing their already rigorous cleaning regimes in all of our accommodation and public areas.
 They use a high-performance sanitiser and are paying particular attention to high touch areas like door handles, light switches and soft furnishings.
 We’ve also introduced electrostatic sprayers (“foggers”) to ensure even hard-to-reach areas are sanitised effectively.

 Tresco Stores has launched a new online shop, so you can now pre-order your groceries ahead of your stay, or do a top-up shop on-island, with free delivery to your accommodation.
 We strongly recommend placing an order ready for your arrival, as the shop is currently operating limited hours, so may be closed when you arrive.
 Please remember a face covering is now essential in-store.